Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 Processes depend on people remembering.
 Systems enforce the rules automatically.

-Manual systems scale by adding people: more checkers, more oversight, more meetings about why things fell through the cracks.
+The manual approach scales by adding people: more checkers, more oversight, more meetings about why things fell through the cracks.

-Automated systems scale by adding consistency.
+Automation scales by adding consistency.
 The hundredth transaction is tracked exactly like the first.

 When a recall hits, you don’t want to be hoping everyone followed the process.
 You want to know the system made it impossible not to.